UPDATED: APRIL 19, 2023 | 1 MIN READ

 A home is the biggest purchase you’re likely to make, so it’s important to protect your investment — with homeowner’s insurance.
 If you’re purchasing a policy, your insurance company will most likely require a home inspection.
 Keep reading to learn more.

-There are a few exceptions, but you can generally expect a home inspection.
-If you’re looking for an insurance policy without an inspection, keep in mind that this will likely increase your rate.
-This is because the insurance company has no way of knowing if your home has any problems.
+A few exceptions exist, but you can generally expect a home inspection.
+Remember that this will likely increase your rate if you’re looking for an insurance policy without an inspection.
+The insurance company cannot know if your home has any problems.
 After all, they are the ones who will be paying out for those issues.

 What’s the difference between a home appraisal and an inspection?

 An appraisal is a process that determines the value of your home.
-Home inspections, on the other hand, are when professionals look for defects in a home’s structure or systems.
+On the other hand, home inspections are when professionals look for defects in a home’s structure or systems.
 A home appraisal is about cost, while home inspections focus on the condition of your house.

 Can you use an appraisal to get home insurance?

-Yes, some insurance companies will allow you to use an appraisal, rather than get a home inspection.
+Some insurance companies will allow you to use an appraisal rather than get a home inspection.
 Plus, a home appraisal is important anyways.
-It helps you understand how much coverage you need, and what kind of deductible to pay.
+It helps you understand how much coverage you need and what kind of deductible to pay.

 What’s a 4-point home inspection?